GCU Tenor and Bass Choral Scholarships

 Are you a singer?
-Do you have a tenor voice?
-Then read on for a terrific opportunity worth £1,000!
+Do you have a tenor or bass voice?
+Then read on for a terrific opportunity worth £1,350!

 About the scholarships

-Goldsmiths Choral Union is looking to appoint two tenor choral scholars for the 2025-2026 season.
+Goldsmiths Choral Union is looking to appoint two tenor choral scholars and one bass choral scholar for the 2026-2027 season.
 The London-based choir performs a wide variety of classical repertoire and sings in all the major concert venues across the capital including The Barbican, Cadogan Hall, Royal Albert Hall, Royal Festival Hall and Smith Square Hall.

 The choir is friendly and welcoming while seeking to produce high quality concerts that are rewarding and stimulating for performers and audiences alike.
 The choir also enjoys performing regularly with professional soloists, orchestras and instrumentalists for their concerts.